 How?
 At age 15, Elizabeth Camarillo Gutierrez found herself alone in the US when her parents were forced to return to Mexico, taking her eight-year-old brother with them.
 For eight years, she diligently completed her education — and grappled with guilt, believing she wasn’t doing enough to aid fellow immigrants.
-Now a rookie trader guiding her brother through school in New York, she’s learned a valuable truth: in an emergency, you can’t save others until you save yourself.
+Now working as a sales and trading analyst while guiding her brother through school in New York, she’s learned a valuable truth: in an emergency, you can’t save others until you save yourself.

 Quote of the talk: “Immigrants [can’t] and will never be able to fit into any one narrative, because most of us are actually just traveling along a spectrum, trying to survive.”

 Big idea: Agonism — “taking a warlike stance in contexts that are not literally war” — plagues many aspects of modern-day life, from the way we look at our neighbors to the way we talk about politics.
 Can we work our way out of this divisive mindset?

 How: Often we think that those we disagree with are our enemies, or that we must approve of everything our loved ones say or believe.
 Not surprisingly, this is disastrous for relationships.
 Matt Trombley shows us how to fight agonism by cultivating common ground (working to find just a single shared thread with someone) and by forgiving others for the slights that we believe their values cause us.
 If we do this, our relationships will truly come to life.